-A series of 6 smaller keeps and 18 walled towers are linked to the castles, forming an intricate defense network.
-These fortifications are generally situated on high ground or upon an artificial hill which commands a view of the surrounding countryside.
+A series of six smaller keeps and 18 walled towers are linked to the castles, forming an intricate defense network.
+These fortifications are generally situated on high ground or an artificial hill which commands a view of the surrounding countryside.
 The land around the fortress is kept free of brush, trees, and anything else that might offer shelter to an attacker.
 The keeps are protected by moats and thickly walled baileys that are either circular or multiangular.
-Within this bailey are the various living quarters, stables, and workshop of the garrison.
-The donjon is either square or circular with an entrance on the second story.
-Its purpose is defensive rather than residential, and the construction and design reflects this fact.
+Various living quarters, stables, and workshops of the garrison are located within this bailey.
+The donjon is either square or circular, with an entrance on the second story.
+Its purpose is defensive rather than residential, and the construction and design reflect this fact.
 Damp, cold, and unheated, the keep is where the garrison would make its last stand against an attacking force.
-The keeps have garrisons of about a hundred soldiers, while the towers house only thirty-six.
+The keeps have garrisons of about 100 soldiers, while the towers house only 36.
 Each garrison patrols its surrounding terrain regularly, using both Men and Orcs.
 They are expected to report anything unusual and send any prisoners they take to the great castle nearest to them.